dojo/dgrid/README.md

 ## Data Providers

-Each grid must be passed a `dataProvider`. dgrid ships with a [data provider](src/providers/ArrayDataProvider.ts) to read array data.
+Each grid must be passed a `dataProvider`. dgrid ships with a [data provider](src/providers/ArrayDataProvider.ts) to read an array of data.

 ## Column Configuration